frameworkless-movement/manifesto/README.md

 * **Every decision should be made considering the context.
 A good choice in a given context could be a bad choice in another one.**

-* **The choice of a framework is a technical one and should be made by technical people, taking business needs into account.**
+* **The mindful choice of a framework is a technical one and should be made by technical people, taking business needs into account.**

 * **The decision-making criteria that led to the choice of a framework should be known to all the members in the team.**